chamilo/docs/teacher-guide/groups/getting_into_a_group_space.md

 ![](../../.gitbook/assets/images217.png)

-_Illustration 152: Groups – Group space_
+_Illustration: Groups – Group space_

 From the group space, you can query a learner's information sheet by simply clicking on her name in the list of members in the lower part of the page.